jimmyjjz/lfs-vid-gen/README.md

 ```
 pip install tortoise_tts==3.0.0 moviepy==2.1.0 diffuser==0.32.1 pydirectinput==1.0.4 faster_whisper==1.1.0
 ```
-4. (Reccomended) Download the version of pytorch that fits your hardware.
+4. (Reccomended) Install the version of pytorch that fits your hardware.
 Visit https://pytorch.org/get-started/locally/ for details.

 In the scenario that you are not able or refuse to then
 ```